-Public Health England, an executive agency of the Department of Health and Social Care, (We, Us or Our) is committed to protecting and respecting your privacy.
+The Department of Health and Social Care (We, Us, Our or DHSC) is committed to protecting and respecting your privacy.

-For the purpose of this document, the Data Protection Legislation shall mean any data protection legislation from time to time in force in the UK including the Data Protection Act 1998 or 2018 or any successor legislation and (for so long as and to the extent that the law of the European Union has legal effect in the UK) the General Data Protection Regulation ((EU) 2016 / 679) and any other directly applicable European Union regulation relating to privacy.
+For the purpose of this document, the Data Protection Legislation shall mean any data protection or privacy legislation from time to time in force in the UK including the Data Protection Act 2018, and the UK General Data Protection Regulation and any successor legislation.

 For the purpose of the Data Protection Legislation, the data controller is the Department of Health and Social Care of: